Should I outsource?

 I encourage you to look at those things that steal your happy, that keep you away from the things that only you can do and ask yourself “who could do them better?”.

 Outsourcing your least favourite tasks often involves working with a virtual team, which can change the way you work.
-Check out the Virtual Collaboration Academy or book a free consult call to see how Bekka’s coaching and consultancy can help Set You Up for Outsourcing success
+Book a free consult call to see how Bekka’s coaching and consultancy can help Set You Up for Outsourcing success